minime031296/semrush/README.md

 <h1>How to run project</h1>
 1: Clone it with the help of git bash.
-2: After clloning you can use the open live server to run the project .
+2: After cloning you can use the open live server to run the project .
 3: You are free to use my project

 <h1>Collaboration</h1>